Cache-to-Cache: Direct Semantic Communication Between Large Language Models

 \xhdr{Scaling model sizes} We investigate how \name scales with respect to the Sharer and Receiver model sizes.
 All \name fusers are trained on MMLU's auxiliary train split and evaluated on MMLU-Redux.
 As shown in Figure~\ref{fig:scaling_behavior}, the $x$-axis denotes Sharer size (Qwen2.5-Instruct series), the $y$-axis shows accuracy gains of \name over Receiver-only baselines ($\Delta$ Accuracy), and each curve represents a Receiver from the Qwen3 series.
 We find that the accuracy improvements of \name generally increase faster than T2T.
 This trend shows that when the Sharer possesses richer knowledge, \name is able to more effectively transmit useful information to the Receiver.
 Note that the relative gains for larger Receivers are less pronounced due to their stronger baselines and higher overlap with the Sharer’s knowledge.

 \xhdr{Different model combinations} We test different Sharer-Receiver combinations, including different model families and different task-specific models.
-The result in Table~\ref{tab:c2c_model_combination} shows that \name outperforms text-to-text communication on all five combinations by an average increase of 8.59\%.
-This supports that by employing \name, the Receiver model can effectively utilize contextual understanding from different model to enhance performance.
-Notably, when using Qwen2.5-Math as the Sharer, the inference and communication time becomes substantially longer, analyzed in Appendix~\ref{sec:appendix/result/time}.
-To further test the generalizability of \name, we swap the Sharer and Receiver model.
-The result shows that \name robustly brings an 5.05\% increase in accuracy while applying T2T results in a 6.3\% decrease in performance.
+The result in Table~\ref{tab:c2c_model_combination} shows that \name outperforms text-to-text communication on all five combinations by an average of 8.59\% on MMLU-Redux.
+This supports that by employing \name, the Receiver model can effectively utilize contextual understanding from different models to enhance performance.
+Notably, when using Qwen2.5-Math as the Sharer, the communication text becomes substantially longer, as analyzed in Appendix~\ref{sec:appendix/result/time}.
+To further test the generalizability of \name, we swap the Sharer and Receiver models.
+The results show that \name robustly brings a 5.05\% increase in accuracy while applying T2T results in a 6.30\% decrease in performance.

 Together, these experiments support the scalability of \name as an effective and efficient new LLM communication paradigm.